 The Former Ford Factory - as the building is officially known - was gazetted as a national monument on 15 February 2006, following its conversion into a World War II exhibition space by its custodian, the National Archives of Singapore (NAS).
-Memories at Old Ford Factory operated for a decade until it closed in February 2016 for a major revamp.
+Memories at Old Ford Factory (MOFF), as the gallery was called, operated for a decade until it closed in February 2016 for a major revamp.

-Now, after a year-long refurbishment, the MOFF reopens as the Former Ford Factory on 16 February 2017, featuring refreshed content and a new focus.
-The exhibition highlights a new area of focus by looking at the impact of the war and the Occupation years, including the immediate and longer-term legacies of this period on Singapore and the region.
+Now, after a year-long refurbishment, the MOFF reopens as "Syonan Gallery: War and its Legacies" on 16 February 2017, featuring refreshed content and a new focus.
+Syonan or Syonan-to, meaning "Light of the South", was the name given to Singapore by its Japanese rulers between 18 February 1942 and 12 September 1945.
+The gallery subtitle highlights a new area of focus for the exhibition by looking at the impact of the war and the Occupation years, including the immediate and longer-term legacies of this period on Singapore and the region.

-Back in 1981, seeing the dearth of written records left behind by the Japanese administration during the three-and-a-half years it occupied Singapore, the NAS, under its then Director Lily Tan, "embarked on a project to collect oral recordings and to look for documents, photographs and all kinds of paraphernalia related to the war and the Occupation".1
+Back in 1981, seeing the dearth of written records left behind by the Japanese administration during the three-and-a-half years it occupied Singapore, the NAS, under its then Director Lily Tan, "embarked on a project to collect oral recordings and to look for documents, photographs and all kinds of paraphernalia related to the war and the Occupation".